Rinspeed sQuba Concept

 With the Rinspeed sQuba, the world's first real submersible car, the movie fake now becomes reality for visitors of the Geneva Motor Show (March 6th - 16th, 2008).
 Rinspeed boss Frank M. Rinderknecht (52) is known for his extraordinary automotive creations.
 The acknowledged James Bond enthusiast and Swiss automobile visionary kept revisiting this scene in his mind over and over.

 In a first step the combustion engine was removed and replaced by several electric motors.
 Three motors are located in the rear.
 One provides propulsion on land, the other two drive the screws for underwater motoring.
 They are supported by two powerful Seabob jet drives in the front, which 'breathe' through special rotating louvers from HS Genion (for opening and closing the water intake).
-The rotating outlet jets were designed to be extremely light yet twist resistant by using high-tech materials, so-called Carbon Tubes.
+The rotating outlet jets were designed to be extremely light yet twist resistant by using high-tech

 It is even capable of autonomous driving on land thanks to a sophisticated laser sensor system from the Hamburg company Ibeo - without any help from the driver or passenger.